hac-git/BDPlayLister/README.md

 * Place playlist.txt file in the Blu-ray BDMV root (same directory as index.bdmv file)
    * Write playlist number inside the playlist.txt file.
 For example "00800" without the quotes.

+If none of the above are found, the script falls back to using the internal Kodi player for the index.bdmv.
+DSPlayer will be used if found, otherwise it falls back to the standard DVDPlayer.

 ## Requirements
 * Python 2.7+
 * python-xbmc library https://github.com/jcsaaddupuy/python-xbmc